jacktenor/Beeralator/README.md

 For Beeralator.apk you should be able to load it as a project and build it in Android Studio.

-I used Ubuntu to build and for Linux I just used,
+I used Ubuntu to build and for Linux I just used the  command,..

  g++ -static LinuxBeeralator.cpp -o beeralator